Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_024_interaction_script_for_isabella_torres.md

 ### Scene 2: Finding Common Ground with Sarah Chen
 *Setting: A quiet café after a long day of meetings.*

-**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+**Isabella**: "What if we propose a policy that includes robust safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
-I believe that by prioritizing these voices, we can create a more just economic landscape."
+By prioritizing these voices, we can create a more just economic landscape that benefits everyone."

 **Sarah**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."